Fishing reel: Development in England

 The first English book on fishing is "A Treatise of Fishing with an Angle" in 1496 (its spelling respective to the manner of the date is The Treatyse of Fysshynge with an Angle').
 However, the book did not mention a reel.
 A primitive reel was first cited in the book The Art of Angling by Thomas Barker (fl.1591–1651), first published in 1651.
 Fishing reels first appeared in England around the 1650s, a time of growing interest in fly fishing.

 The fishing industry became commercialized in the 18th century, with rods and tackle being sold at the haberdashers store.
-After the Great Fire of London in 1666, artisans moved to Redditch which became a centre of production of fishing related products from the 1730s.
-Onesimus Ustonson established his trading shop in 1761, and his establishment remained as a market leader for the next century.
-He received a Royal Warrant from three successive monarchs starting with King George IV.
+After the Great Fire of London in 1666, artisans moved to Redditch, a center of fishing-related products from the 1730s.
+Onesimus Ustonson established his trading shop in 1761, and his establishment remained a market leader for the next century.
+He received a Royal Warrant from three successive monarchs, starting with King George IV.

-Some have credited Onesimus with the invention of the fishing reel - he was certainly the first to advertise its sale.
+Some have credited Onesimus with the invention of the fishing reel – he was undoubtedly the first to advertise its sale.
 Early multiplying reels were wide and had a small diameter, and their gears, made of brass, often wore down after extensive use.
-His earliest advertisement in the form of a trading card date from 1768 and was entitled To all lovers of angling.
-A full list of the tackles he sold included artificial flies, and 'the best sort of multiplying brass winches both stop and plain'.
+His earliest advertisement in the form of a trading card dates from 1768 and was entitled To all lovers of angling.
+A full list of the tackles he sold included artificial flies and 'the best sort of multiplying brass winches both stop and plain.'
 The commercialization of the industry came at a time of expanded interest in fishing as a recreational hobby for members of the aristocracy.

-Modern reel design had begun in England during the latter part of the 18th century, and the predominant model in use was known as the 'Nottingham reel'.
-The reel was a wide drum which spooled out freely, and was ideal for allowing the bait to drift along way out with the current.
+Modern reel design began in England during the latter part of the 18th century, and the predominant model in use was known as the 'Nottingham reel'.
+The reel was a wide drum that spooled out freely, and was ideal for allowing the bait to drift along way out with the current.

 Tackle design began to improve from the 1880s.
 The introduction of new woods to the manufacture of fly rods made it possible to cast flies into the wind on silk lines, instead of horse hair.
 These lines allowed for a much greater casting distance.
 A negative consequence of this, was that it became easy for the much longer line to get into a tangle.
 This problem spurred the invention of the regulator to evenly spool the line out and prevent tangling.

 Albert Illingworth, 1st Baron Illingworth a textiles magnate, patented the modern form of fixed-spool spinning reel in 1905.
 When casting Illingworth's reel design, the line was drawn off the leading edge of the spool, but was restrained and rewound by a line pickup, a device which orbits around the stationary spool.
 Because the line did not have to pull against a rotating spool, much lighter lures could be cast than with conventional reels.